canjs/can-observable-object/doc/define/get.md

 @description

-Specify what happens when a certain property is read on a map. `get` functions are computed and automatically update themselves when a dependent observable value is changed.
+Specify what happens when a certain property is read on an object. `get` functions are computed and automatically update themselves when a dependent observable value is changed.